Amazon Book Pre-Order Strategy for Ebook Authors

 Once readers start buying your book on pre-order, Amazon will start to generate “also boughts”—books that are similar to yours.
 This might sway readers who are “just browsing” to buy your book.

-Pre-orders make series more appealing to readers.
+Pre-orders make books in a series more appealing to readers.

 A pre-order on a series makes the entire series more appealing to readers because they see that you are continuing the series.